Dental Hygiene BAS Information

 GPA-Bearing Courses:

-All GPA-Bearing courses must be completed by the application deadline.
-Science classes must be completed within 7 years of the application deadline.
-Non-science classes are not subject to that 7-year requirement and can be from any time.
+All GPA-Bearing courses must be completed by the application deadline, and all required classes must be completed by the end of Winter Quarter (end of March).
 All classes must be completed with a minimum 2.5/B- GPA.
-Please note that the average cumulative GPA for admitted students is 3.8.
-We do accept equivalent courses with different numbering systems.
+LWTech accepts equivalent courses with different numbering systems.
 If you have a question about your courses, please contact Selective Admission

 GPA-Bearing Courses: 40 Possible Points